 and put more than change in our cup

 or else we

 These last two songs certify that Ani DiFranco is not only a feminist but a songwriter concerned with all forms of social injustice; a person who feels tremendous empathy for all the disadvantaged (which pretty much includes everyone who isn’t a one-percenter and even a few of those folks).
 While I’m having a great time immersing myself in women’s music of the ’90s, I feel deep frustration in knowing that the powerful poetry and compelling music I’m writing about will be marked with an asterisk: *woman-created.
 The asterisk describes how we demean women artists of all stripes with the often unspoken judgment, “She’s pretty good—for a woman.”
 I want to abolish that demeaning distinction . . . and in doing my research for this series, I came across a ray of hope in that regard.

-I found it while checking out a live performance of “32 Flavors” on YouTube that I would love to post here if it weren’t for their stupid content sharing rules.
-I will admit that Ani’s performance brought me to tears, but what really hit me in the gut was a comment entered by a gent named Andy Wolf, who is now my personal hero:
+I found it while checking out a live performance of “32 Flavors” on YouTube that I would love to post here if it weren’t for their stupid content-sharing rules.
+I will admit that Ani’s performance brought me to tears, but what hit me in the gut was a comment entered by a gent named Andy Wolf, who is now one of my heroes: